 FOR GRADES 4 TO 6 - a minimum of 2 of these online courses must chosen: Language Arts, Math, Science, or Social Studies.
 A maximum of 3 of these 4 core courses may be chosen, however, if a student wants to take all 4 core courses, this would qualify them as an online student.
 Online options cannot be chosen to be part of the shared program.

-FOR GRADES 7 TO 9 - a minimum of 2 of these online courses must be chosen: Language Arts, Math, Science, Social Studies, or PE/Health.
-A maximum of 3 of these 5 core courses may be chosen, any more than 3 core ourses chosen would qualify the student as an online student.
+FOR GRADES 7 TO 9 - a minimum of 2 of the following core courses must be chosen: Language Arts, Math, Science, or Social Studies.
+A maximum of 3 of these 4 core courses may be chosen, any more than 3 core courses chosen would qualify the student as a full time online student.
+PE/Health can also be chosen as part of the shared responsibility program.
 Online options cannot be chosen to be part of the shared program.

 FOR GRADES 10 TO 12 - a minimum of 20% or 7 credits to a maximum of 80% or 28 credits can be chosen as a shared responsibility program.
 Anything more than 28 credits would qualify the student as an online student.